 ‘Psychogeography’ is a term to describe how people emotionally or socially relate to an area.
 For me, being born and raised here, from a family all of whom were born and raised here, creates a very specific relationship to this area – one that has slowly come to have more significance as I have looked into it.

 As a child I had access to allotments and farms, as well as spending time foraging in the countryside near the town.
 A number of those areas are now built over.
-And generally, as public space has been squeezed by development interests over the last 50 years, and the surrounding villages have been gentrified and access to rural land curtailed to all but the wealthiest.
-That has constrained the space that ‘ordinary’ people have to interact with the natural landscape.
+And generally, as public space has been squeezed by development interests over the last 50 years, and the surrounding villages have been gentrified, access to rural land has been curtailed to all but the wealthiest.
+That has constrained the space which ‘ordinary’ people have to interact with the natural landscape.

-In this sense, ‘Banburyshire’ takes on a wholly new meaning; one that can reference that past history within the exploration of the topography and ecology of the landscape hereabouts.
+In this sense, ‘Banburyshire’ takes on a wholly new meaning; one that can reference that past history within the exploration of the history, topography, and ecology, of the landscape hereabouts.